CNES/demcompare/docs/source/developer_guide/contributing.rst

  - Run the tests with pytest on your modifications (or don't forget to add ones).
  - When finished, change your Merge Request name (erase *WIP:* in title ) and ask to review the code.

 .. _contribution_license_agreement:

 Licensing
 *********

 **Demcompare** requires that contributors sign out a `Contributor License Agreement <https://en.wikipedia.org/wiki/Contributor_License_Agreement>`_.
-The purpose of this CLA is to ensure that the project has the necessary ownership or grants of rights over all contributions to allow them to distribute under the chosen license (Apache License Version 2.0)

-To accept your contribution, we need you to complete, sign and email to *cars@cnes.fr* an `Individual Contributor Licensing Agreement <https://github.com/CNES/Demcompare/blob/master/docs/source/CLA/ICLA_DEMCOMPARE.doc>`_ (ICLA) form or a `Corporate Contributor Licensing Agreement <https://github.com/CNES/Demcompare/blob/master/docs/source/CLA/CCLA_DEMCOMPARE.doc>`_ (CCLA) form if you are contributing on behalf of your company or another entity which retains copyright for your contribution.
+To accept your contribution, we need you to complete, sign and email to *cars@cnes.fr* an `Individual Contributor Licensing Agreement <https://raw.githubusercontent.com/CNES/demcompare/master/docs/source/CLA/ICLA-DEMCOMPARE.doc>`_ (ICLA) form or a `Corporate Contributor Licensing Agreement <https://raw.githubusercontent.com/CNES/demcompare/master/docs/source/CLA/CCLA-DEMCOMPARE.doc>`_ (CCLA) form if you are contributing on behalf of your company or another entity which retains copyright for your contribution.

-The copyright owner (or owner's agent) must be mentioned in headers of all modified source files and also added to the `AUTHORS file <https://github.com/CNES/Demcompare/blob/master/AUTHORS.md>`_.
+The copyright owner (or owner's agent) must be mentioned in headers of all modified source files and also added to the `AUTHORS file <https://github.com/CNES/demcompare/blob/master/AUTHORS.md>`_.

 Merge request acceptation process
 *********************************